0xIslamTaha/google_selenium/README.md

 # google_selenium
-This is a test suite cover some basic features of google search engine.
-It follows Page-Object design pattern.
+This is a test suite cover some basic features of google search engine and it follows the Page-Object design pattern.

 ## TravisCI integration:
 As part of a project, It is integrated with TravisCI and here is the last result of executing the test suite.